Klortho/Eutils-JSON/test/README.md

 Combines generate-xslt and fetch-xml, and then runs each XML through the newly created XSLT to generate JSON.
 Then validates that JSON.

-### qa-monitor.pl
+### qa-test.pl

 COMING SOON.

 Combines validate-xml with validate-json.

-### qa-release.pl

-COMING SOON.

-Same as qa-monitor, but uses the "qa" tld.
+Also has a command line switch to run it against the qa domain.

 ## Contents of this directory